-The initial extended learning opportunity afforded to students and families was the Intersession 1 Jumpstart program for students in PK-12.
+The initial extended learning opportunity afforded to students and families was the Jumpstart program for students in PK-12.
 This program was the first full-day summer learning program offered in SAISD for ten days in 95 schools throughout the district.
-The summer programs served to reduce learning loss or unfinished learning, course repair and credit recovery, preparation for summer state re-testing, college readiness exams: SAT, ACT and TSI, summer bridge programs, as well as enrichment opportunities in STEM, Fine Arts, and other academic programs.
+The summer programs served to reduce learning loss or unfinished learning and credit recovery, preparation for summer state re-testing, college readiness exam preparation: SAT, ACT and TSI, summer bridge programs, as well as enrichment opportunities in STEM, Fine Arts, and other academic programs.

-Jumpstart was designed to not only mitigate learning loss or unfinished learning, but to engage students in highly engaging curriculum including field trips, and to provide the first in-person back-to-school experience that held its promise for a safe school start and joyful learning.
+Jumpstart was designed to engage students in highly engaging curriculum and field trips, and as the first in-person back-to-school experience that reassured families that schools would return to a safe school start and joyful learning.